 formation of a large blood clot at the injection site

-Transmission of an infectious disease such as hepatitis C could also occur, if a person comes into contact with the blood of a person who has the virus.
+Transmission of an infectious disease such as hepatitis C could also occur if a person comes into contact with the blood of someone who has the virus.

-To help prevent injection complications, the CDC has a summary page for healthcare personnel regarding the safe use of needles, syringes, and injectable medications in patient care settings.
+To help prevent injection complications, the CDC provides guidance for healthcare professionals about the safe use of needles, syringes, and injectable medications in healthcare settings.

 Medical News Today has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical journals and associations.
 We only use quality, credible sources to ensure content accuracy and integrity.
 You can learn more about how we ensure our content is accurate and current by reading our editorial policy.